[Beginner-Friendly] 8 Must-Read Project Management Books

 Tom DeMarco is a seasoned author, engineer and consultant—with over sixteen books that fall under genres of both fact and fiction, DeMarco surely has a way with words.
 Including The Deadline, his literature has earned him awards.

-Refreshingly honest, this project management book doesn’t sugarcoat work and project management.
+Refreshingly honest, this book for project managers doesn’t sugarcoat work and project management.
 It acknowledges that there should be a balance between grind and relaxation, and that laziness isn’t always negative.

 He pushes the notions of working smarter and not harder—ultimately teeing up to strategic project management.
-Taylor emphasizes that planning should be at the forefront because there will be fewer mistakes to pick up after, if a project is well thought out.
-If you’re a beginner, seeking a project management method that is less traditional and rigid, this may be the book on project management that’s perfect for you.
+Taylor emphasizes that planning should be at the forefront because there will be fewer mistakes to pick up after if a project is well thought out.
+If you’re a beginner, seeking a project management method that is less traditional and rigid, this may be the book on PM that’s perfect for you.

 About the Author: